 \.
-SPI and BPI flash can be used to store partial bitstreams, but the STARTUP primitive cannot be used to deliver partial bitstreams to the configuration engine.
+SPI and BPI flash can be used to store partial bitstreams, but the STARTUP primitive cannot be used to deliver partial bitstreams to the configuration engine for devices prior to UltraScale+.
 The static design would need to be connected to the flash via user IO, and a controller would be used to fetch bitstreams for delivery to the ICAP.

-To use SelectMAP or Serial modes for loading a partial BIT file, these pins must be reserved for use after the initial device configuration.
+To use external configuration modes (other than JTAG) for loading a partial BIT file, these pins must be reserved for use after the initial device configuration.
 This is achieved by using the BITSTREAM.CONFIG.PERSIST property to keep the dual-purpose I/O for configuration usage and to set the configuration width.
-Refer to this link in the Vivado Design Suite User Guide: Programming and Debugging (UG908) [Ref 26].
+Refer to this link in the Vivado Design Suite User Guide: Programming and Debugging (UG908) [Ref 27].
 The Tcl command syntax to set this property is: